 |55.7||56.4||-1.2 %||70.6||63.7||10.8 %|

 1) Average number of employees (full-time equivalents) including temporary help workers and excluding apprentices.
 The figure includes a 20 percent pro rata share of the labour force at the Alouette smelter, in line with the equity holding.

 About the AMAG Group

 AMAG is a leading Austrian premium supplier of high-quality aluminium cast and flat rolled products for highly varied industries such as the aircraft, automotive, sports equipment, lighting, mechanical engineering, construction and packaging industries.
-The Canadian smelter Alouette, in which AMAG holds a 20 % interest, produces high-quality primary aluminium while safeguarding an exemplary net ecological impact.
+The Canadian smelter Alouette, in which AMAG holds a 20 percent interest, produces high-quality primary aluminium, while safeguarding an exemplary net ecological impact.